Kleiner partner leaves amid suit, firm says she's still on staff

-SAN FRANCISCO (Reuters) - A sexual harassment lawsuit that rocked Silicon Valley has taken another turn, with the Kleiner Perkins Caufield & Byers partner who filed the suit saying the firm told her on Monday to “leave and not come back.”
+SAN FRANCISCO, Oct 3 (Reuters) - A sexual harassment lawsuit that has rocked Silicon Valley has taken another turn, with the Kleiner Perkins Caufield & Byers partner who filed the suit saying the firm told her on Monday to “leave and not come back.”

 “I have been terminated from my job at KPCB,” Ellen Pao wrote in a post on the question-and-answer site Quora late Tuesday.